Network Emulator Software and Applications

 The Internet, private wide area networks, and cloud services represent some of the aspects that connect the user to their application.
 As users demand faster response and more complex data from their applications, the networks carrying this data are under greater pressure to meet these expectations.
 To truly test out applications before rolling it out to the users, network emulation must be used.
-Network emulation is also referred to as wan emulation
+Network emulation is also referred to as wan emulation or network simulation.

 Network emulation is used by manufacturers, service providers, and applications developers to verify the robustness of their network product or application.
 A wan emulator recreates the real world effects seen in the network.
 Standard features of network emulators include filtering, impairments, modifiers, and routing.